 If you already read my post about Pag-ibig MP2 and how to maximize it, then you might be wondering how the computations were done.
 I’ll be honest, it took me a while to understand it, and you’ll know why later.
-But after several hours, now I can confidently share with you how to compute for Pag-ibig MP2 dividends.
+But after several hours, now I can confidently share with you how to compute Pag-ibig MP2 dividends.

 What are the things to prepare?